RavennR/skills-communicate-using-markdown/README.md

 </footer>

 I made 2 changes doing a header infront of "_Welcome to "Communicate using Markdown"! :wave:_" and "_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._"
+--cleanup=whitespace